 In order to achieve the investment objective and policy, the Fund will invest in a variety of investment strategies and instruments.
 In particular, the Fund will use a bottom-up, fundamentally-driven investment process, focusing on evaluating companies' real underlying earning power and identifying emerging structural changes within industries.
 The Fund intends to take full advantage of the ability to invest in derivatives providing synthetic long and/or synthetic short positions with the aim of achieving a positive absolute return.
-The Fund may invest a significant portion of its net assets into total return swaps and contracts for difference that have, in accordance with its investment policy, equities and equity-related securities as underlying assets.
-Investors should refer to Appendix G for more details on the expected and maximum portion of total return swaps and contracts for difference held by the Fund.
+The Fund may invest a significant portion of its net assets into total return swaps that have, in accordance with its investment policy, equities and equity-related securities as underlying assets.
+Investors should refer to Appendix G for more details on the expected and maximum portion of total return swaps held by the Fund.